V0lcan/Password-Generator-2.0/README.md

 OPTIONAL:
 4. Enter a name for the file (preferably the name of the service associated with the password).
-5. Enter a username to associate with the password
+5. Enter a username to associate with the password.
-6. Save password to file
+6. Save password to file.